AVSLab/basilisk/src/simulation/power/ReactionWheelPower/ReactionWheelPower.rst

 Case 1: No Mechanical Energy Recovery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The most basic RW power behavior assumes that it takes a power to both accelerate and decelerate the RW spin rate.
+The most basic RW power behavior assumes that it takes electrical power to both accelerate and decelerate the RW spin rate.
 Let the efficiency factor of converting electrical to mechanical power be given by :math:`\eta_{e2m}`.
 The net RW power is then

 .. math::